Skip to main content

 The information from FINRA BrokerCheck comes from the Central Registration Depository (“CRD”).

 FINRA maintains the CRD, which contains registration and licensing information about financial advisors, dealers, and other securities industry professionals.
 It serves as a comprehensive record-keeping system for the securities industry.
+FINRA rule 4530 dictates much of what firms and brokers must report to the CRD.

 Applicable rules require firms and licensed individuals to submit specific information to the CRD through regulatory filings.
-Two, prominent examples of these regulatory filings include the Form U4 and Form U5.
+Two, prominent examples of these regulatory filings include the U4 Form and Form U5.

 How to Search for Information About a Specific Broker.